ga-curriculum/intro-to-the-terminal-and-bash-scripting/what-is-the-terminal/README.md

 ## What does a terminal look like?

 Terminal applications vary by operating system.

-On macOS, there’s the `Terminal` app; on Windows, you have `CMD` or `PowerShell`; on Linux, you have various terminals like `GNOME` Terminal.
+- On macOS, there’s the `Terminal` app
+- On Windows, you have `CMD` or `PowerShell`
+- On Linux, you have various terminals like `GNOME` Terminal

 All of these allow you to interact directly with your computer’s operating system through a text-based interface.